 A.G.
 Well the magic, the magic comes in on a couple of different levels, because I’m definitely situated within the spectrum of stage magic and theatrical performance on one end, and occult and metaphysics, kind of ritual magic, supernatural phenomena on the other end.

 The Tactical Ice Cream Unit is much more on the side of theatrical magic than on the side of metaphysics and the occult.
 There’s a sense of hiding in plain sight with the ice cream truck.
 That’s certainly playing into illusion.
 Specifically, I think one of the powerful things the ice cream truck does – and I’ve seen it in kids eyes and in adults eyes as well – is invoke a notion of the uncanny, taking familiar things and combining them in an unfamiliar way.
-What happens in that moment, is it forces you to create new categories in your mind that also effect and implicate previous categories you’ve had.
+What happens in that moment, is it forces you to create new categories in your mind that also affect and implicate previous categories you’ve had.
 So, yes, it looks like a police command van, and it looks like an ice cream truck, and it looks like some sort of anarchist command center.
 Most people don’t already have a category in their thinking to accommodate all of those things in the same space.
 In that moment of trying to figure out what it is, and trying to understand it, this sort of cognitive passageway is opened up where other things can exist in a person’s reality.

 The expectation, or maybe the hope, is that the next time that they see a police command vehicle, they snicker at it.
 They don’t take it as seriously, or don’t feel at least as fearful or threatened by it.
 Though I think they should, in many respects, take it seriously, but while somehow feeling they have some power over it, and it doesn’t necessarily exert power over them.
 Same thing about the ice cream truck, the next time they hear Pop Goes The Weasel, or Turkey In The Straw, there’s a moment where that becomes politically charged now, having had this experience with the Tactical Ice Cream Unit.
 So…